questdb/documentation/clients/java_ilp.md

 7. Go to the step no. 2 to start a new row.
 8. Use `close()` to dispose the Sender after you no longer need it.

-## Transport selection

-Client supports the following transport options:

-- HTTP (default port 9000)
-- TCP (default port 9009)

-The HTTP transport is recommended for most use cases.
-It provides feedback on errors, automatically retries failed requests, and is easier to configure.
-The TCP transport is kept for compatibility with older QuestDB versions.
-It has limited error feedback, no automatic retries, and requires manual handling of connection failures.
-However, while HTTP is recommended, TCP has a lower overhead than HTTP and may be useful in high-throughput scenarios in high-latency networks.

 ## Flushing

 Client accumulates data into an internal buffer.
 Flushing the buffer sends the